okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

 In this example, the ID is `0oaf9phym0JffFbdo1d7`.

 > **Important:** Don't use the ID in the URL for policy rules and networks, even when you're editing them.
 It's the ID of the parent object, not the individual rule.
 You must use the Okta REST API SDK to find the ID for these object types.
-See, [Find an ID with the REST API](#find-an-id-with-the-rest-api).
+See [Find an ID with the REST API](#find-an-id-with-the-rest-api).

 Some imported Okta objects are represented by only a single instance, such as the health insights and general settings.
 These singletons don't have an associated ID.
 To import these objects, specify the fake ID `singleton`, the period (`.`) symbol, or an underscore (`_`) instead of a regular ID.

-Note that the object for Okta feature settings can't be imported into Terraform.
+> **Note:** that the object for Okta feature settings can't be imported into Terraform.

 ### Find an ID with the REST API